 With Chromecast and Apple AirPlay 2 streaming built in, plus support for B&Os system, it's a multi-room music marvel too.
 And there's Bluetooth, for streaming from other devices (such as a wireless turntable).

 It's expensive, yes, but you can hear every penny.
 Here's our full five-star B&O Beosound Stage review, if you want even more about how impressive it is.
+We've also got a Samsung HW-Q950T vs B&O Beosound Stage guide, if you want to see exactly how this compares to a similarly-priced system that offers multiple boxes for surround sound.

 Is it a fantastic-sounding soundbar?
 Is it a multi-room music speaker?
 Is it a home voice assistant?
 No, it's super Beam, doing all these things at once.
 The Beam is a compact soundbar (just 26 inches across, small enough for even 32-inch TVs) that looks great in fetching white or black, and is designed for the modern living room.